 MPG, running costs & CO2

-A Grand Cherokee with a petrol engine is best thought of as a completely different model compared to the standard diesel car.
-Choosing the vast 6.4-litre V8 petrol adds about £20,000 to the list price, while economy of 20.9mpg and CO2 emissions of 315g/km (making road tax £515 a year) mean it’ll be more expensive to run than almost anything else on the road.
-We’re not saying that it’s without charm, but few SUV customers are really after such a colossally powerful and thirsty engine.
+The 6.2-litre V8 petrol-engined Grand Cherokee Trackhawk is best viewed as a completely different model to the standard 3.0-litre diesel car.
+It’s vastly more expensive to buy, while economy of 16.8mpg and CO2 emissions of 385g/km (placing it in the top 37% company-car tax band) mean it’ll be more expensive to run than almost anything else on the road.
+While it certainly has its charm, only a select few SUV customers are really after such a colossally powerful and thirsty engine.

-Given the petrol engine’s limited audience, it’s a shame that the only other engine choice – a 3.0-litre diesel – isn’t more economical.
-This engine returns 40.4mpg and emits 184g/km of CO2, making road tax £210 a year.
-While these figures are by no means disastrous, they’re off the pace compared to the Grand Cherokee’s rivals.
-The most economical BMW X5 (aside from the hybrid model) returns 53.3mpg and costs £130 a year in road tax, for example.
+Given the petrol engine’s limited mainstream appeal, it’s a shame that the only other engine choice – a 3.0-litre diesel – isn’t more economical.
+This engine returns 40.4mpg and emits 184g/km of CO2, leading to the same 37% BiK band as the petrol.
+While some may see 40mpg as perfectly reasonable for a large SUV, it's off the pace compared to the Grand Cherokee’s rivals.
+The most economical BMW X5 (aside from the hybrid model) returns 47.1mpg and emits 158g/km of CO2.

 Engines, drive & performance

 The Jeep Grand Cherokee has been deliberately set up to prioritise comfort over outright handling, and that’s not necessarily a bad thing.
 While some hanker for an SUV that can be enjoyed on the twisting corners of a winding B-road, others seek a more cosseting driving experience.
 If you fall into the latter camp, the Grand Cherokee may well appeal.